rubys/kamal-in-production/docs/Monitoring.md

 ---

 ## Additional Monitoring Tools

+You can also send your logs to a service like [DataDog](https://www.datadoghq.com/), [Elasticsearch](https://www.elastic.co/), or [Loki](https://grafana.com/oss/loki/).
+These services can be used to search your logs and create alerts when certain conditions are met.

+Most come with some sort of free tier and can be set up in minutes.
+Prices are generally based on the amount of data you send them.
+[Dozzle](https://dozzle.dev/) and [Logdy](http://logdy.dev) are free alternatives.
+Some can be self-hosted, but again if you go this route you will want to set up a separate machine to run them on.

 [AppSignal](https://appsignal.com/), [Honeybadger](https://www.honeybadger.io/), [New Relic](https://newrelic.com/), [Rollbar](https://rollbar.com/), [Sentry](https://sentry.io/), and [Scout](https://scoutapm.com/) are tools that can be used to monitor your application's performance and create alerts when certain conditions are met.